 COR Cellars was started in 2005 by Luke Bradford.
 After working in the Val D'Orcia in southern Tuscany for Tenuta di Trinoro and then on Mt Etna in Sicily for Passopisciaro from 2000-2002, Luke returned to Washington and went to work as assistant winemaker for Wind River Cellars and then Syncline Wine Cellars in the Columbia River Gorge.

-Moving into a renovated facility in Lyle, WA in 2006, COR Cellars now makes 8 wines: Cabernet Sauvignon, Malbec, Cabernet Franc, Petit Verdot, Tempranillo, MOMENTUM (red Bordeaux blend), Riesling and ALBA(Pinot Gris/Gewurztraminer) and the Old Hwy series of wines (Merlot based red and Friulano based white)
+Moving into a renovated facility in Lyle, WA in 2006, COR Cellars now makes Cabernet Sauvignon, Malbec, Cabernet Franc, Petit Verdot, Tempranillo, MOMENTUM (red Bordeaux blend), ALBA(Pinot Gris/Gewurztraminer) and the Old Hwy series of wines (Merlot based red and Friulano based white)